qincz/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 analytical and decision-making capabilities for policy and planning, environmental management, resource investment, and security preparedness.
-We need a new generation of scientific computational models drawn from the social, ecological, biological, environmental, and geophysical sciences that can work together to provide an integrated representation of the complex world in which we now live.
+We need a new generation of scientific computational models drawn from the social, ecological, biological, environmental, geographical, and geophysical sciences that can work together to provide an integrated representation of the complex world in which we now live.
 This vision can be realized through a common suite of standards, protocols, and best